zebrunner/carina/README.md

 Carina Automation Framework
 ==================
-Carina is a Java-based test automation framework that unites all testing levels: Mobile applications (web, native, hybrid), WEB applications, REST services, Databases.
+Carina is a Java-based test automation framework that unites all testing layers: Mobile applications (web, native, hybrid), WEB applications, REST services, Databases.

 * Carina framework is built on top of most popular open-source solutions like Selenium, Appium, TestNG allowing to reduce dependence on specific technology stack.